Intro

 Sin shall not be master over you

 Last Sunday we talked that people are slaves to sin.
 That our brokenness is internal and it flows from Adam into every last human being.
-The only way to escape from sin is through death.
+The only way to escape from sin is to consider ourselves dead to sin.
 Baptism symbolizes our death to sin, just like Christ died for sin once, for all.
 And then we rise for new life, just as Christ were reason by the power of the Father.

 Example

-Even imagining something like that is horrible.
+Even imagining something like that sound like a horrible tragedy.
 No one deserves that.

-But this is exactly what we do if we chose to go back to sinful life, after we tasted God’s grace.
+But this is exactly what we do when we chose to go back to the lifestyle of sin, after we tasted God’s grace.
 And bible says it shell not happen.
 Sin shell no longer be your master.

 Not under the law, but under the grace.